bhasarma/kitchenware-classification-project/README.md

 - [Github repository of the course Machine Learning Zoomcamp](https://github.com/alexeygrigorev/mlbookcamp-code/tree/master/course-zoomcamp)
 - [Youtube Playlist where course videos are hosted](https://www.youtube.com/playlist?list=PL3MmuxUbc_hIhxl5Ji8t4O6lPAOpHaCLR)

+>work done after submitting this capstone project on 21.12.2022 with Commoit ID `1f283a8`:
+1. cleaning train.py file

 ## Contacts
 If you face any problem in running any part of the project: